-Well, while some of the above uses of Facial Recognition software may sound like a bit of sci-fi or far-fetched, as the developers of an advanced Facial Recognition application, we are certain that it is utterly possible to implement all the afore-mentioned functionality so, that it will be able to efficiently support all the above advanced Marketing functions.
+Well, although some of the above uses of Facial Recognition software may sound like a bit of sci-fi or far-fetched, as the developers of an advanced Facial Recognition application, we are certain that it is utterly possible to implement all the above functionality so, that it will be able to efficiently support all the advanced Marketing functions we have mentioned.

-We believe that the minimum team configuration, required to develop a sufficiently powerful and feature-rich Facial Recognition application, should include 1 Mathematician (preferably, with a good command of statistical algorithms) with 1-2 years of related experience (this expert will work on the data models), 1 Data Engineer who has a good grasp and understanding of databases, and, at least, around 2 years of related experience, a Business Intelligence Analyst with at least 2 years of BIA experience, and (in the event that your Data Engineer cannot double in brass as a software developer) 1 Software Engineer with good Python (the more popular option we stick to as well in our Face Recognition-related development), С++, or Java development skills.
+We believe that the minimum team configuration, required to develop a sufficiently powerful and feature-rich Facial Recognition application, should include 1 Mathematician (with 1-2 years of related experience, and, preferably, a good command of statistical algorithms; this expert will work on the data models), 1 Data Engineer who has a good grasp and understanding of databases, and, at least, around 2 years of related experience, 1 Business Intelligence Analyst with at least 2 years of BIA experience, and (in the event that your Data Engineer cannot double in brass as a software developer) 1 Software Engineer with good Python, С++, or Java development skills (Python being the more popular option we also stick to in our Face Recognition-related development).

 Disclaimer: The present article reflects solely the subjective viewpoint and findings of the SYTOSS AI Development Team on the topics, covered herein and does not represent an advice to buy or not to buy, or use or not to use any software product or technology.
 The above article provides some generic information on how the Face Recognition technology can be used by businesses to improve their operations.
 It lies solely in your responsibility to make sure that all the appropriate laws and regulations are observed by you when you use it for this purpose.